Frequently Asked Questions (FAQs)

 Q. Is Peak Retreats/Ski Collection ATOL protected?

 A. No and the simple reason for this is that ATOL protection from the CAA only covers flight/air based holiday packages.
-Peak Retreats does not organise flights and therefore it simply cannot be covered by an ATOL.
-It is for this reason that we are fully bonded with ABTA instead.
+Ski Collection does not organise flights and therefore it simply cannot be covered by an ATOL.
+It is for this reason that we are bonded with ABTA for our holiday packages instead.
 If you ever decide to buy a package holiday including a flight do however ensure that you are buying from a company that has an ATOL and that you are issued with a dedicated ATOL receipt with your holiday invoice confirming the name and ATOL number of the company.
 More details on www.caa.co.uk.

 Ticket & Voucher Questions